-In this paper, the role of subjective elements and control in social network adaptation is analysed computationally.
-In particular, it is analysed: (1) how the coevolution of social contagion and bonding by homophily may be controlled by the persons involved, and (2) how subjective representation states (e.g., what they know) can play a role in this coevolution and its control.
-To address this, a second-order adaptive social network model is presented in which persons do have a form of control over the coevolution process, and, in relation to this, their bonding depends on their subjective representation states about themselves and about each other, and social contagion depends on their subjective representation states about their connections.
+In this paper, the role of subjective elements and control in social network adaptation is analyzed computationally.
+In particular, it is analyzed: (1) how the coevolution of social contagion and bonding by homophily may be controlled by the persons involved, and (2) how subjective representation states (e.g., what they know) can play a role in this coevolution and its control.
+To address this, a second-order adaptive social network model is presented in which persons do have a form of control over the coevolution process, and in relation to this, their bonding depends on their subjective representation states about themselves and about each other, and social contagion depends on their subjective representation states about their connections.

-|Title of host publication||Proc. of the 6th International Congress on Information and Communication Technology, ICICT'20, vol. 1|
+|Title of host publication||Proceedings of Sixth International Congress on Information and Communication Technology|

 |Publisher||Springer Nature Switzerland AG|